Hilbert Schemes of Points in the Plane and Quasi-Lisse Vertex Algebras with $\mathcal{N}=4$ Symmetry: Free-Field Realisation

 which allows us to split off the uninteresting tensor factor $\calD^{\ch}(T^*\C^1) \otimes \SF$.
 As a consequence of \autoref{thm:assoc-var}, \autoref{prop:small-N4-SCA}, \autoref{prop:CFT-type} and \autoref{thm:Wakimoto}, we conclude the following theorem, which summarises the properties of $\W_{S_N}$. \begin{theorem} For $N\ge2$, the vertex subalgebra $\W_{S_N}\subset \sfV_{S_N}$ is a vertex operator superalgebra of CFT-type of central charge $c_{S_N}=-3(N^2-1)$ satisfying: \begin{enumerate} \item $\W_{S_N}$ is a conformal extension of some quotient of the universal small $\calN=4$ superconformal vertex superalgebra $\on{Vir}_{\calN=4}^{c_{S_N}}$. \item The associated variety of $\W_{S_N}$ is $\calM_{S_N}=(V_{S_N} \oplus V_{S_N}^*) / S_N$, where $V_{S_N}=\C^{N-1}$ is the reflection representation of the symmetric group $S_N$.
 In particular, $\W_{S_N}$ is quasi-lisse. \item There is a free-field realisation $\W_{S_N}\hookrightarrow\calD^\ch(T^* \C^{N-1}) \otimes \Cl(T^* \C^{N-1})$ in terms of $\rk(S_N)=N-1$ many copies of the $\beta\gamma b c$-system with central charges $c=-3(2p_i-1)$, where $p_i=2,\dots,N$ are the degrees of the fundamental invariants of $S_N$. \end{enumerate} \end{theorem}

-$\W_{S_N}$ is the vertex operator superalgebra for the reflection group $S_N$ conjectured by Bonetti, Meneghelli and Rastelli \cite{BMR19}, i.e.\ the vertex superalgebra corresponding to the four-dimensional $\calN=4$ supersymmetric Yang-Mills theory $\on{SYM}_{\frsl_N}$ with gauge group $\SL_N$ via the 4D/2D duality \cite{BeeLemLie15}.
+It follows that $\W_{S_N}$ is the vertex operator superalgebra for the reflection group $S_N$ conjectured by Bonetti, Meneghelli and Rastelli \cite{BMR19}, i.e.\ the vertex superalgebra corresponding to the four-dimensional $\calN=4$ supersymmetric Yang-Mills theory $\on{SYM}_{\frsl_N}$ with gauge group $\SL_N$ via the 4D/2D duality \cite{BeeLemLie15}.

 We remark that in the case of $N=1$, $\W_{S_N}$ reduces to the trivial vertex operator algebra $\C\bfone$.